arian2528/d-log-books-mvp/.github/core-business-implementation.md

         -   **Dynamic Field Rendering**: Based on the role, it will display fields corresponding to the appropriate log entity as defined in the `core-business-value.md` document.
             -   **Example (Pilot)**: If the user has the `Pilot` role, the form will render fields for the `pilot_log` entity (e.g., `total_flight_time`, `departure_location`, `landings_day`).
             -   **Example (Mechanic)**: If the user has the `Mechanic` role, the form will render fields for the `hardware_log` entity (e.g., `log_type`, `work_type`, `description`, `component`).
     -   `SignLogEntryButton.tsx`: A button that triggers the signing action.
-This component will handle the API call and display loading/success/error states.
-It should use an optimistic UI update pattern.
+This component must be idempotent.
+It will handle the API call, display loading/success/error states, and should disable itself immediately on click to prevent multiple submissions.
+It should also use an optimistic UI update pattern.
     -   `AircraftStatusDashboard.tsx`: A dashboard component that displays the aircraft's total times.
 This component should re-fetch its data or have its cache invalidated after a successful signing operation.

 -   **API Interaction**: